-As a Technical Writer, you will be responsible for working independently on components of an information development project.
+As a Technical Writer, you will be responsible to work independently on components of a information development project.
 You will contribute to the team on a variety of projects and call upon team members for guidance as needed.
 You will contribute to the team and work independently.

 4 - 12 years